Jonathan D. Moreno: Awards and honors

 Describing him as "one of the world's foremost experts in bioethics and politics and bioethics in national security", the American Society for Bioethics and Humanities awarded him its 2018 Lifetime Achievement Award, the highest honor of this Society, which recognizes a "distinguished individual" for excellence in bioethics and is given in recognition for "long standing achievement in the field".

 Moreno also holds an honorary doctorate from Hofstra University, and is a recipient of the College of William and Mary Law School Benjamin Rush Medal, the Dr. Jean Mayer Award for Global Citizenship from Tufts University, and the Penn Alumni Faculty Award of Merit.
 He has held the honorary Visiting Professorship in History at the University of Kent in Canterbury, England.
 His book, The Body Politic, was named as a Best Book of 2011 by Kirkus Reviews, and was a Top 26 Book in the Book Expo America, New York City in that year.

 His book Mind Wars: Brain Science and the Military in the 21st Century, which covers the ethical dilemmas and bizarre history of cutting-edge technology and neuroscience developed for military applications, was referenced by the screenwriter of The Bourne Legacy to develop the screenplay.

-Appearances in media

-Moreno has been interviewed by both academic institutions and the media including CBS and PBS, where he shares his latest findings, books, and insights into bioethical news.
-Recently, he discussed the pandemic ethics and its relation with US politics and national security with the Carnegie Council for Ethics in International Affairs.

-In 2020, Dr. Moreno and Dr. Zeke Emanuel co-hosted an apple podcast program that discusses the ethical issues related to Covid-19, including vaccinations, nursing homes, abortion, and physician-assisted suicide.

-In early June 2022, Moreno was invited to the Finding Founders podcast where he shared the history and ethics of neuroscience and psychedelic experiments.